rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 [Fyrox] got a huge update this month.
 For those who don't know, Fyrox is a game engine written in Rust that is especially notable for sporting a Unity-like editor.

-[This release][fyrox-release] includes code hot reloading, project exporter, assets preview generation, UI prefabs, GLTF support, static and dynamic batching, keyboard navigation, animation support for UI, editor style and usability improvements and many more.
+[This release][fyrox-release] includes code hot reloading, project exporter, assets preview generation, UI prefabs, GLTF support, static and dynamic batching, keyboard navigation, animation support for UI, editor style and usability improvements, and many more.

 [Fyrox]: https://fyrox.rs
 [fyrox-release]: https://fyrox.rs/blog/post/fyrox-game-engine-0-34/